Edmar L. MACIEL

 apply the fish skin and leave it until the patient scars

-be changed a few times over several weeks of treatment, but still
+must be changed a few times over several weeks of treatment, but

-far less often than the gauze with cream.
-The tilapia treatment
+still far less often than the gauze with cream.
+The tilapia

-also cuts down healing time by up to several days and reduces the
+treatment also cuts down healing time by up to several days and

-as part of a clinical trial after he sustained burns to his entire
+treatment as part of a clinical trial after he sustained burns

-right arm when a gas canister on his boat exploded.
-He accepted.
+to his entire right arm when a gas canister on his boat

-he said.
-“I thought it was really interesting that something like
+pain,” he said.
+“I thought it was really interesting that

 technicians used various sterilizing agents, then sent the skins